srl-labs/containerlab/docs/manual/kinds/ceos.md

 ```
 ## ceos-specific overrides

-If there is a need to provide additional ceos-lab specific configuration or overrides to the ceos node in the topology, these can be added using the `ceos-overrides` extra.
+If there is a need to provide additional ceos-lab specific configuration or overrides to the ceos node in the topology, these can be added using the `copy-to-flash` extra.
 These additional files will be copied to the node's flash directory for evaluation on startup.

 ```yaml
 name: ceos_lowrider